 The nature of the solution (acidic, alkaline (or) neutral) can be represented in terms of either hydrogen ion concentration (or) hydroxyl ion concentration.
-This nature explains the pH concept.
+This naturally explains the pH concept.

 In 1909, Sorenson used a logarithmic scale for expressing the H+ concentration.
 This scale was called “pH”, Where “P” stands for ‘Power’ and ‘H’ for hydrogen ion concentration.